 • Scale resistance

-EPDM and silicone both perform well in chemically treated water environments.
+Both silicone and EPDM perform well in chemically treated water environments.

-Because low-flow toilets operate with reduced hydraulic force, the seal must open and close efficiently.
+Low‑flow toilets operate with reduced hydraulic force.
+The seal must open and close efficiently with minimal water pressure.

 • Smooth sealing surface